jlfaucher/executor/README.md

 Implicit arguments :

 - arg(1) : item : position of the current cell, from 1 to size.
-- arg(2) : inndex : position of the current cell, in each dimension.
+- arg(2) : index : position of the current cell, in each dimension.

 The value returned by the doer is the item for the current cell.